ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 When you add a gateway cluster to an Automated instance, you must specify the following settings.

+### VMware vSphere version (vCenter Server 8 instances only)
+{: #vc_addingclusters-vpshere-version-gateway}

+Select the vSphere version for the cluster.

 ### Data center location
 {: #vc_orderinginstance-dc-edge}